Best wireless gaming mouse in 2026: These are the cordless rodents we love getting our mitts on

 Do pro gamers use wireless gaming mice?

 Modern wireless connections, such as those created by Logitech and Razer, deliver no discernible difference between their wired and wireless mice brethren when it comes to gaming latency.
-Reportedly both Ninja and Shroud use a Logitech G Pro X Superlight mouse, so there's clearly nothing wrong with the fact that it's wireless.
+Reportedly, both Ninja and Shroud use a Logitech G Pro X Superlight mouse, so there's clearly nothing wrong with the fact that it's wireless.

 How does a wireless mouse connect to my PC?

 Most wireless mice offer both 2.4G wireless connections, which will most often require a dedicated USB device, or they'll use Bluetooth.
 Bluetooth is more widely compatible with a range of devices, however, it usually adds latency to the connection, whereas a 2.4G wireless connection has next to none.
-This makes it the preferable connection method for gaming.
+This makes it the preferred connection method for gaming.

 How we test gaming mice